geoffeg/WebMorseRunner/README.md

 A small CW contest simulator for the web.

+This fork has been modified with the callsigns from the last two ARS Flight of the Bumblebees contests.

 ## About
 This is a new written version of Morse Runner as Web-Application.